NajmeM/NajmeM/README.md

 <h2 align="left">Hi 👋!
-My name is Najmeh and I wear lots of hats and work as a Network/DevOps Engineer my new hobby is Machine Learning, from Finland</h2>
+My name is Najmeh and I wear lots of hats and work as a Network Engineer my new hobby is Machine Learning</h2>

 ###